kielbry12/position-size-calculator/README.md

 # Position Size Calculator for Traders

-I made this to make my trading easier and I'll add more features to this program to make it more functional than calculating position size.
+I made this to make trading easier and I'll add more features to this program to make it more functional than calculating position size.

 # Features to add in the future: